How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 Cut weekly standalone intervals

-Most marathoners do not need a hard track session every week on a 4-day plan.
-The tempo run and marathon-pace long run usually matter more.
-A controlled interval session every 10 to 14 days can work for experienced runners, but it should not replace the long run or tempo run.
+That does not mean intervals disappear entirely.
+A controlled interval session every 10 to 14 days can work for experienced runners, especially in the build phase.
+But it should not replace the long run or tempo run.

 Cut the second quality day

-A 4-day plan usually supports one main mid-week quality session, with marathon-pace work folded into the long run.
-The result is slower development of threshold and speed, but better recovery and lower injury risk.
+The result is slower development of threshold and speed, but better recovery and lower injury risk for runners who cannot handle more frequency.

 How to Structure a 4-Day Marathon Training Week